foost/EdgeComputingJRC/README.md

 # EdgeComputingJRC

 This repository contains all code to deploy the proof of concept developed under contract by the European Commission's Joint Research Center [1].
+[UPDATE] The result have been published in a chapter of a technical report [2].

 # License and funding